Psychiatric Service Dog

 Training a Psychiatric Service Dog

-The ADA’s and the DOT’s rules permit owners to self-train their psychiatric service dogs.
-If you’re not comfortable training your own dog, you can hire a professional trainer or reach out to an organization.
-Note: there is no “official” training program for PSDs, although there are entities that issue guidelines and suggestions.
+Service dog laws permit owners to self-train their psychiatric service dogs.
+Self-training has a lot of benefits if you’re comfortable with dog training basics and enjoy teaching new skills to a dog.
+If you’re not comfortable training your own dog, you should hire a professional trainer.
+There is no “official” training program for PSDs, although there are entities that issue guidelines and suggestions.

 In addition to being trained to perform the task related to a handler’s disability, a PSD must always be under its owner’s control.
 Under ADA rules, a PSD must be harnessed, leashed, or tethered at all times unless that would interfere with the PSD’s ability to work (in which case, the handler can use other means of control like voice commands or physical signals).
 For air travel, a PSD must always be harnessed, leashed, or tethered and not engage in disruptive behavior.